emmarogge/terra-dockstore-test-workflow/README.md

-# example_cwl_workflow
+# Example workflow to test Terra Group shared access
-An example workflow using CWL
+An example workflow that exists to test whether sharing a workflow on Dockstore with a Terra Group enables group members to access said workflow.